Quinnville, Rhode Island

-Quinnville is a village incorporated into the Town of Lincoln, Rhode Island.
+Quinnville is a village incorporated into the Town of Lincoln, Rhode Island, United States.
 It is the smallest of the seven villages within Lincoln, bordered by the villages of Albion at the north, Limerock to the west, Lonsdale to the south, and by the Blackstone River to the east.

 Transportation

-The Blackstone Canal flows through the length of village, west of the Blackstone River.
-There is a former control gate at the north end of the village, accessible by the former tow path for the canal.
-This gate was built by the Lonsdale Company to control the flow of water into the Canal in 1903, at which time this portion of the Canal was no longer used for transportation, but was providing water for power and processing at the Lonsdale Mills about 3 miles downstream.
-There are two bridges within the village to cross the canal; one in the Blackstone River Bikeway state park to access parking for the bikeway, and another at Martin Street to cross both the canal and river into Cumberland, Rhode Island.
+The Blackstone Canal flows through the length of the village, west of the Blackstone River.
+There is a former control gate at the northern end of the village, accessible by the former tow path for the canal.
+This gate was built by the Lonsdale Company to control the flow of water into the Canal in 1903, at which time this portion of the Canal was no longer used for transportation, but was providing water for power and processing at the Lonsdale Mills, approximately three miles downstream.
+There are two bridges within the village to cross the canal; one in the Blackstone River Bikeway state park to access parking for the bikeway, and another at Martin Street to cross both the canal and river into Cumberland.